dkvorgbe/ALU-x-Meta-AI-Hackathon-2024/virtualenv_example/README.md

-# Running Ollama and Langflow with Docker
+# Running Ollama and Langflow with Python Virtualenv

 This guide will help you get Ollama and LangFlow up and running using a Python virtual environment.